Apr 21, 2020

 Once you have reported the incident to your employer, they should begin the workers’ compensation claims process on your behalf.
 You may also file your claim independently.
 However, if you are experiencing any difficulty whatsoever with your claim, it’s a good idea to contact an experienced attorney who can help you navigate these challenges.

 There is no cost in speaking to a workers’ compensation attorney at our firm.
-If you are a truck driver who was been injured on the job or as a result of your work, we encourage you to reach out to The Law Offices of Nathaniel F. Hansford, LLC to learn how we can help you seek your rightful benefits.
+If you are a truck driver who was been injured on the job or as a result of your work, we encourage you to reach out to Hansford McDaniel LLC to learn how we can help you seek your rightful benefits.
 Contact us today to get started with your free initial consultation.